vidyar/shippabledocs1/sources/config.rst

   - wget
   - OpenSSL

-- At least 1 version of (check out documentation for each language for specific versions)
+- At least 1 version of (check out the language documentation for specific versions)

   - Ruby
   - Node